ADHD Diet on a Budget

 There is a lesson in this for everyone.
 What a great time to have a conversation with your kids about needs vs. wants!

-I do without my sparkling water, convenience foods, and fancy skin care products, to name a few.
+You can do without sparkling water, convenience foods, and fancy skin care products, to name a few.

 I know, get the violin out.